-At the request of the American Red Cross, Anheuser-Busch is delivering nearly five truckloads – approximately 250,000 cans – of emergency drinking water to California and Oregon to support local communities impacted by the devasting wildfires.
+At the request of the American Red Cross, Anheuser-Busch is delivering nearly six truckloads – more than 300,000 cans – of emergency drinking water to California and Oregon to support local communities impacted by the devasting wildfires.

-Last month, two truckloads of emergency drinking water were delivered to the Anheuser-Busch wholesaler in Oakland, California and local wholesaler partner, Bueno Beverage Company in Visalia, California in support of local Red Cross relief efforts.
+In August, two truckloads of emergency drinking water were delivered to the Anheuser-Busch wholesaler in Oakland and local wholesaler partner, Bueno Beverage Company in Visalia, California in support of local Red Cross relief efforts.

 As employee safety is the foremost and primary concern, Anheuser-Busch is closely monitoring the fires and is taking action to ensure colleagues in the region – including at its Fairfield and Van Nuys breweries and various distribution centers across California – are safe and prepared as the situation continues to evolve.

 The clean, safe drinking water will be transported from the Anheuser-Busch breweries in Cartersville, Georgia and Fort Collins, Colorado which periodically pause beer production throughout the year to can emergency drinking water to be ready to help communities in times of disaster.